 In the more than 10 years she has been at Booth Law, Carly Sanchez has developed an expertise in handling complex cases involving catastrophic injuries and wrongful death.
 In particular, she has focused her practice on cases involving the sexual and physical abuse of children in foster care or other dependency situations.

-Anxious to start her legal career as soon as possible, Ms. Sanchez entered Southwestern Law School’s rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
-In addition to her regular course load, she was a member of the Trial Advocacy Honors Program and worked as an extern at the L.A.
+Carly graduated with honors from the University of Southern California in 2010.
+She then worked at Booth Law for two years as a law clerk, during which time she discovered a passion for representing survivors of sexual and physical abuse and became a very valuable part of our trial team.
+Anxious to start her legal career as soon as possible, Carly entered Southwestern Law School’s rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
+While there, she worked as an extern at the L.A.
 County District Attorney’s office, gaining valuable courtroom experience.
 She graduated magna cum laude in 2014.

 Carly re-joined Booth Law as an attorney right after law school.
 Since that time, she has played a key role in obtaining numerous seven- and eight-figure results, representing individuals in cases involving sexual and physical abuse, governmental torts, products liability, and police negligence.
 Since 2019, she has been named a “Super Lawyer’s Rising Star,” an honor limited to the top 2.5% of attorneys in Southern California who have been practicing for less than 10 years, every year.
 In addition to advocating full-time for our clients at Booth Law, Carly is also an adjunct professor at her alma matter, Southwestern Law School.
 She teaches an externship class, providing practical lawyering skills and advice to law students.